Chapter3 Basic Data Wrangling with Tidyverse

 3.4.1 Count occurrences

-A useful operation to perform when summarizing data, is to count the occurrences of a certain variable.
-For instance, to count the number of tweets sent by each user, it can be used the function n() inside the summarize function.
+A useful operation to perform when summarizing data is to count the occurrences of a certain variable.
+For instance, to count the number of tweets sent by each user, you can use the function n() inside the summarize function.

 tweets_summary <- tweets %>%